 Explicit Female is an immersion into the female body.
 Featuring personal narratives, custom designed lighting and live feed special effects, it aims to process the mystery of the shape-shifting form half of the world resides in.
 Casual, yet intimate, the performance strives to connect deeply and kinesthetically to the viewers, at times asking them to participate in the very creation of the event itself.

-For info to performances, films or photography, please check the menu.
+For info to performances, or our digital projects, please check the menu.

 Programs and Presenting series

 Classes and workshops (ongoing)